acl-org/reviewer-paper-matching/README.md

         --db_file=scratch/acl-anthology.json \
         --reviewer_file=scratch/reviewers.txt \
         --model_file=scratch/similarity-model.pt \
-        --ngrams=3 \
         --max_papers_per_reviewer=5 \
         --reviews_per_paper=3 \
+        --output_type=json \
-        | tee scratch/assignments.txt
+        | tee scratch/assignments.json

-You will then have assignments written to both the terminal and `scratch/assignments.txt`
+You will then have assignments written to both the terminal and `scratch/assignments.json`.
+You can modify `reviews_per_paper` and `max_papers_per_reviewer` to change the number of reviews assigned to each paper and max number of reviews per reviewer.
+You can also output in an easier-to-read text format with `--output_type=text`.

 ## Method Description